kimh/kimh.github.io/source/_posts/2014-12-12-the-practices-of-backbone-marionette-that-i-believe-the-best-en.markdown

 We removed `submitForm` method and `event` objects.
 Instead, we use `trigger` object that does the two thing at the same time: *listen on events* and *trigger events*.
 Now, our view is much cleaner than before!!

-So here is the pattern. **Add event listener on Views inside Controller**
+So here is the pattern statement. **Add event listener on Views inside Controller**

 <!--
 ## Responsibility of MVC Components